Edited on Thursday, 20ᵗʰ August, 2020

 Lunch - BBQ feast

-A barbecue has all the flexibility you need to feed a crowd of people from the very young to the very wise.
+A barbecue has all the flexibility you need to feed small groups or bigger crowds of people with food everyone loves, from the very young to the very wise.
+Keep social distancing in place when required.

 Sausages, steak, hamburgers and of course a variety of salads will keep everyone happy.